siddharthpk/weather-app/README.md

 - Visit `localhost:5000` in a browser window to see your app,

+# Possible deployment issues encouter

+You may run into a situation where you followed all the steps in the previous section but your heroku deployment doesn't work.
+That is mostly because your private keys aren't available to Heroku.

+Here's what you'll need to do to resolve that,

+-

 # Concepts learned:
   - Asynchronous JS
   - Callback Functions, Abstraction & Chaining